Neurophilosophy: Representation

 One of the reasons that computational theories are appealing is that computers have the ability to manipulate representations to give meaningful output.
-Digital computers use strings of 1s and 0s in order to represent the content such as this Wikipedia page.
-Most cognitive scientists posit that our brains use some form of representational code that is carried in the firing patterns of neurons.
-Computational accounts seem to offer an easy way of explaining how our brains carry and manipulate the perceptions, thoughts, feelings, and actions that make up our everyday experience.
+Digital computers use strings of 1s and 0s in order to represent the content.
+Most cognitive scientists posit that the brain uses some form of representational code that is carried in the firing patterns of neurons.
+Computational accounts seem to offer an easy way of explaining how human brains carry and manipulate the perceptions, thoughts, feelings, and actions of individuals.
 While most theorists maintain that representation is an important part of cognition, the exact nature of that representation is highly debated.
 The two main arguments come from advocates of symbolic representations and advocates of associationist representations.

 Symbolic representational accounts have been famously championed by Fodor and Pinker.
 Symbolic representation means that the objects are represented by symbols and are processed through rule governed manipulations that are sensation to the constitutive structure.
 The fact that symbolic representation is sensitive to the structure of the representations is a major part of its appeal.
-Fodor proposed the Language of Thought Hypothesis in which mental representations manipulated in the same way that language is syntactically manipulated in order to produce thought.
+Fodor proposed the language of thought hypothesis, in which mental representations are manipulated in the same way that language is syntactically manipulated in order to produce thought.
 According to Fodor, the language of thought hypothesis explains the systematicity and productivity seen in both language and thought.